rafaeldevvv/open-trivia-quiz/README.md

 ### Idea

-The quiz consists of three states: choosing(selecting difficulty, category and so on), playing(answering questions) and finished(all questions are answered).
+The quiz consists of three states: choosing(selecting difficulty, category and so on), answering and finished(all questions are answered).

-When the quiz is in its "choosing" state, the user can select the category of the questions, the difficulty, the number of questions and they can toggle the time limit.
+When the quiz is in its "choosing" state, the user can select the category of the questions, the difficulty, the number of questions and they can turn the time limit on or off.

 Then the user answers the questions.
 And then, when all questions have been answered, the screen is updated to show how many questions the user got right and the percentage.
 There's also a tabbed interface for the user to see the correct and wrong questions.